What Are the AirTags’ Range?

 Tracking AirTags With Precision Tracking

-Sadly, only iPhone 11s and 12s can take advantage of the Precision Tracking feature, due to the built-in U1 chip.
+Sadly, only iPhone 11s through 13s can take advantage of the Precision Tracking feature due to the built-in U1 chip.
 The U1 chip works in tandem with your iPhone’s accelerometer and gyroscope to detect the AirTags.

 When Precision Tracking is on, an arrow will appear onscreen on the Find My app.
 It’ll direct you to where your AirTag is.

-Lost mode can allow others who find your AirTag to contact you.
+Lost Mode can allow others who find your AirTag to contact you.
 Before that can happen, you must set the AirTag up beforehand.
-This will allow the tracker to save your Apple ID and allow others to reach you.
+This will enable the tracker to save your Apple ID and allow others to reach you.

 On a different note, Apple offers customization for your AirTags.
 You can choose from some emojis and engrave up to four letters on the surface.
 However, you can’t engrave certain emoji strings and letters, especially if they have profane meanings.

 No curse words and graphic representations are allowed at all due to Apple’s content filtering.
-Otherwise, you’re free to add a variety of clean words and emojis.
+Otherwise, you’re free to add various clean words and emojis.

 AirTag Privacy & Security